Marathoning: Good, Bad and Ugly

 Lessons far beyond the track

 As for Zatopek, there is no reason to fault him for his eccentricities.
 He was an intelligent, independent and humble man.
 I found myself wondering how any of us would have managed in his situation; if our homeland had been first taken by the Nazis, then by the Communists.
-Zatopek lived and competed bravely, and left us lessons that go well beyond the realm of amateur competition.
+Zatopek lived and competed bravely, and left us lessons that apply beyond the realm of amateur competition.

 By the way, the title of the book comes from the comment Zatopek made to his fellow competitors on the start line of the 1956 Olympic Marathon in Melbourne.
 By then, Zatopek was well past his best form.
 The day was brutally hot, and he made his remark just as the runners set off for what they all knew would be an extreme physical test.
 It was a noble gesture.
 Anyone who has set a challenging goal for themselves and worked hard to achieve it will relate to the sentiment.